Distributed Stochastic Model Predictive Control with Temporal Aggregation for the Joint Dispatch of Cascaded Hydropower and Renewables: Introduction

 \section{Introduction}

-The inherent stochasticity of variable renewable energy sources (vRES), such as wind and solar photovoltaic, has spurred increasing interest in their joint dispatch with controllable units \cite{gupta2018admm}.
-Cascaded hydropower plants, which harness the water potential at multiple points along a river, have proven effective for this purpose \cite{apostolopoulou2018robust}.
-By combining clean power generation, fast ramping capabilities, and the storage capacity of water reservoirs, cascaded hydropower plants coupled with vRES form a hybrid system capable of mitigating unforeseen power fluctuations internally, while effectively participating in energy trading \cite{ma2022decentralized} and providing ancillary services \cite{santosuosso2023economic}.
+The inherent stochasticity of variable renewable energy sources (vRES), such as wind and solar photovoltaic, has spurred increasing interest in their joint dispatch with controllable units \citep{jing2024benefit}.
+Cascaded hydropower plants, which harness the water potential at multiple points along a river, have proven particularly effective for this purpose \citep{apostolopoulou2018robust}.
+By combining clean power generation, fast ramping capabilities, and the storage capacity of water reservoirs, such systems, when coupled with vRES, form hybrid configurations capable of mitigating unforeseen power fluctuations internally, while actively participating in energy trading \citep{ma2022decentralized}, peak shaving \citep{wu2024short}, and the provision of ancillary services \citep{santosuosso2023economic}.

-The efficient operation of such a hybrid system typically requires several decision-making stages, ranging from long-term planning to short-term operations and fast, reactive real-time control \cite{su2025real}.
-This paper focuses specifically on the latter stage of this sequential decision-making process.
+The efficient operation of cascaded hydropower-vRES (CH-vRES) hybrid systems typically involves multiple decision-making stages, ranging from long-term planning to short-term scheduling and fast, reactive real-time control \citep{su2025real}.
+This paper focuses on the latter stage of this sequential decision-making process.

-The real-time control of hydropower plants typically operates at sub-hourly resolutions \cite{hamann2014real}.
-Among the available control schemes, model predictive control (MPC) \cite{cassano2022model} is the most widely employed in this context.
-However, when applied to the energy dispatch of cascaded hydropower-vRES (CH-vRES) hybrid systems, the high temporal resolution, the nonlinear hydropower dynamics, the hydraulic interdependencies within the cascade, and the complex interactions among heterogeneous units often render MPC computationally challenging \cite{qiu2020stochastic}.
-This difficulty is further exacerbated by the various sources of uncertainty inherent in CH-vRES operations, such as water inflows, vRES generation, and market prices, typically modeled through scenarios of potential realizations \cite{lu2024medium}.
-The resulting stochastic MPC scheme \cite{jeong2023implementation} becomes intractable within the limited time available for computing real-time decisions.
+The real-time control of CH-vRES systems typically operates at sub-hourly resolutions \citep{hamann2014real}.
+Among the available control strategies, model predictive control (MPC) is widely adopted due to its ability to explicitly incorporate operational constraints and control objectives, while enabling iterative decision-making through the continuous updating of control actions as the uncertainties are progressively revealed \citep{ye2023real}.